Wild Prose

 Please bring CASH for admission

-Our new location has limited seating.
-There are 20 seats that can be reserved for each reading.
-If you’d like to reserve a seat for the April 9th reading, please send me an email.
+Wild Prose takes place in a pretty small space, with about 20 seats.
+You are totally welcome to walk in without reserving a seat, but there are 20 seats that can be reserved for each reading.
+If you’d like to reserve a seat for the June 11th reading, please send me an email.
 I’ll ask you to pay your $5 admission ahead of time, either via e-transfer or by arrangement.

 (All admission money goes directly to the participating authors.
-No refunds if you don’t end up coming.)
+I can’t refund you if you don’t end up coming.)

 Some steps toward reconciliation